cloudera-cemea/CML_vHoL/README.md

 The test simulates a request submission to the Model endpoint.
 The model processes the input and returns the output along with metadata and a prediction for the customer.
 In addition, the request is assigned a unique identifier.
 We will use this metadata for ML Ops later in part 6.

-#### Lets simulate some real-world model performance for later purposes
+#### Optional Exercise: Lets simulate some real-world model performance for later purposes

 Before moving on to the next section, we will kick off a script to simulate real-world model performance.